The 8 Best Personal Loan Companies of 2019

-Earnest charges no origination fees and offers loans with interest rates from 6.99 to 18.24 percent depending on the loan duration and your credit history.
-Loans are available in three, four, and five-year terms.
-Loans are available from $5,000 to $75,000 total.
+Earnest charges no origination fees and offers loans with interest rates from 6.99% to 18.24%, depending on the loan duration and your credit history.
+Loans are available in three-, four-, and five-year terms for amounts ranging from $5,000 to $75,000.

 Payoff offers a personal loan called “The Payoff Loan.”
 It is advertised primarily as an option to pay off and consolidate credit card debt.
 Hence the name Payoff.

-Loan rates range from 5.65 to 22.59 percent interest and require an origination fee of two to five percent of the loan value.
+Loan interest rates range from 5.65% to 22.59% and you'll have to pay an origination fee of 2% to 5% of the loan value.
 But there are no early payment fees, late fees or even returned check fees.
 This makes the loan very predictable once you have it set up.

 The approval process is quick and simple.
-You need a 640 credit score to qualify and a debt-to-income ratio below 50 percent.
-Payoff also requires no current delinquencies and no delinquencies over 90 days in the last 12 months for approval.
+You need a 640 credit score to qualify and a debt-to-income ratio below 50%.
+You also must not have any current delinquencies and you can't have had any payments that were 90 days late in the last 12 months.